 I deal with serious issues with a large dose of humor because I truly believe that humor, as a powerful survival mechanism, allows us to access our deepest emotions.

 I have an M.F.A degree from UCLA’s Department of World Arts and Cultures, and am a continuing student of Life.
 As an artist, I will not use you as my psychological and emotional dumping ground.
 I am not as interested in me as I am in stretching me.

 I step into someone else’s shoes.

-Sheetal's commitment to personal transformation and social change continues to lead her to work with various communities, both locally and abroad, where she strives to build bridges across class, gender, age and cultural differences through the arts.
+My commitment to artistic innovation, personal transformation and social change continues to lead me to work with various artists and non-artist communities - both locally and abroad - where I strive to build bridges across class, gender, age and cultural differences through the arts.